top of page

 Fraud prevention is only part of the story.
 Today’s nonprofits face new types of exposure that require stronger, more dynamic systems.

-• Cybersecurity threats.
-Cloud platforms, email access, and donor systems make nonprofits attractive targets for phishing and ransomware.
+• Cybersecurity threats: Cloud platforms, email access, and donor systems make nonprofits attractive targets for phishing and ransomware.
 One compromised account can expose donor or financial data.

 According to the Association of Certified Fraud Examiners, nonprofits lose an average of 5% of annual revenue to fraud, often due to weak or outdated internal controls.
 A comprehensive internal control checklist can help measure readiness for these scenarios and pinpoint where stronger guardrails are needed.